TheProdigyLeague/Buffer-Overflow/README.md

 ```

 ### Docker
-Now you can execute EyeWitness in a docker container and prevent you from install unnecessary dependencies in your host machine.
+Now you can execute EyeWitness in a docker container.
+Preventing you from installing unnecessary dependencies onto your host machine.

-**Note:** execute *docker run* with the folder path in the host which hold your results (**/path/to/results**)
+**Note:** execute *docker run* with the folder path in the host which holds your results (**/path/to/results**)
 **Note2:** in case you want to scan urls from a file, make sure you put it in the volume folder (if you put *urls.txt* in */path/to/results*, then the argument should be *-f /tmp/EyeWitness/urls.txt*)

 ##### Usage